UmerShahmeerAhmad/TIC_TAC_TOE_CS/README.md

 Muneeb ur Rehman 4806
 Muhammad Wasif Qamar 45815

-code is in the master file
+#code is in the master branch
-flowchart and proposal is in the main file
+#flowchart and proposal is in the main branch